The Two Ronnies: Death Can Be Fatal (1975)

 Piggy and Charley's second serial begins when a frogman delivers a note, and the duo are sent in search of the formula for the Clumsy Drug, alongside Cyd Hayman as Madame Eloise Coqoutte.
 Corbett and Barker also play the two villains, the notorious Mr Greensleeves and his Japanese henchman Bobjob.
 In the end the mystery is solved as the formula is revealed on a pair of women's knickers.
 The endings for Death Can Be Fatal were based on more, as Corbett put it, 'exaggerated Dick Barton lines', such as "Is this the end for our two heroes?
 What of Madame Cocotte?
 Is she in some bedroom somewhere, lying in wait with a silencer?
 Or lying in silence with a waiter?
 Find out next week in another exciting episode, Villa of Villainy."

 The Phantom Raspberry Blower of Old London Town (1976)

-Written by Spike Milligan and Ronnie Barker but credited as "Spike Milligan and a Gentleman" (after the fashion of 19th-century minister James Lord Pierpont, who credited himself on occasion as "a gentleman").
+Written by Spike Milligan and Ronnie Barker but credited as "Spike Milligan and a Gentleman" (after the fashion of 19th-century composer James Lord Pierpont, who credited himself on occasion as "a gentleman").
 Set in Victorian times, it is a Jack the Ripper parody in which a mysterious figure goes around blowing raspberries at members of the upper classes.
 The raspberries were done by Barker's friend David Jason.
 This entire section of sketches was included in Milligan's book "I Told You I Was Ill".